Order any Harmony Kit directly with a credit/debit card! Save 20% with code: BELL20 through July 1! Enjoy fast shipping & secure checkout! Shop Now

 How can school leaders promote educator well-being and prevent burnout?

-- Refresh Professional Development Opportunities.
+3. Refresh Professional Development Opportunities.
 Teachers can reignite their passion for teaching by pursuing professional development opportunities.
-Harmony Academy proudly offers no-cost online SEL professional learning courses, SEL webinars, and more at Harmony Professional Learning.
+Harmony Academy proudly offers no-cost online professional learning courses, webinars, and more at Harmony Professional Learning.

 How can Harmony Curriculum help prevent teacher burnout?

-Harmony Academy offers a free relationship-driven curriculum through SEL lesson plans, games designed to improve social and emotional skills, and fun ways for students to engage.
+Harmony Academy offers a free relationship-driven curriculum through lesson plans, games designed to improve relationship skills, and fun ways for students to engage.

 Creating a strong sense of community is the first step to supporting teacher well-being campus-wide.
 Educators everywhere can take proactive steps to prioritize their well-being, ensuring they can continue inspiring and educating the next generation without compromising their health and happiness.
 Leaders can support their staff on their journeys to maintain their well-being and will continue to support the Harmony-filled school community we all know and love.